mvolkmann/blog/src/swift/Xcode.md

 ## Source Control (Git)

-Xcode has excellent builtin support for source control (aka version control) using Git.
+Xcode has excellent built-in support for source control (aka version control) using Git.
 There are two main places where Git operations are initiated, the "Source Control" menu and the "Source Control Navigator".